Sales periods in Europe

 Shops' opening hours:

-• Sunday: closed except in tourist areas during Summer and Christmas period/ public holidays
+- Sunday: closed, except in tourist areas during summertime and Christmastime/public holidays

-No set periods for sales.
-Usually, summer sales are organized in July & August.
+Summer sales: No set period.
+Usually in July & August.

 Currency: Euro